njwilson/pycon-2012-packaging-poster/draft/content.rst

      packages = sample1
      # ...

-  - The only reason to provide a ``setup.py`` is backwards compatibility.
+  - The only reason to provide a ``setup.py`` is backwards compatibility

 * Hooks are provided to run additional code before/after commands (e.g., to perform additional checks prior to running the *install* command)